-We will all be responsible for our own learning progress and also for contributing to the growth of our learning community through our participation in all course activities and assessments.
+Therefore, we will all be responsible for our own learning progress and for contributing to the growth of our learning community through our participation in all course activities and assessments.
 We will be ready to engage and connect meaningfully.
 We will be present, professional, respectful and ready to contribute to our group.
 Welcome to Ethical Issues and Pastoral Ministry!

-Technology and space requirements: This course will require the following: • Stable high speed internet connection • Webcam • Microphone • A quiet space to take part in class presentations and discussions.
-Other than the first class - which will be taught on campus - this is a synchronous online course that will use King's learning platform, OWL, and other educational resources based on the needs of the course.
+Technology and space requirements: This course will require the following:

+• Stable high speed internet connection • Webcam • Microphone • A quiet space to take part in class presentations and discussions.
+This is a synchronous online course that will use King's learning platform, OWL, and other educational resources based on the needs of the course.

-Recording of class presentations and discussions without the explicit consent of the Professor and student peers is grounds for academic discipline.
+Recording of class presentations and discussions without the explicit consent of the Professor and student peers is prohibited and is the grounds for academic discipline.